EmilRamsvik/Digital-Garden/content/Motivation/Motivation.md

 - I feel like OKRs are best when you have time to validate the progress.
 When having year-long OKRs you don't have the possibility to adapt the OKRs to the fact on the ground.
 Leave the years to strategy and culture, and let OKRs be more on-the-ground concrete things to work on.
 As an example, I did an OKR on becoming a writer, and with key results based on articles, but halfway through, I started to work on the digital garden, and the metrics changed.
 - Accept that decision-making and motivation are inherently based on emotions.
 We are emotional creatures, and being logical is therefore quite normal.
 - You should chase the flow state whenever possible, it is the drug of working.
 It is almost more important to work in flow than just being present in the
+- For personal OKRs I think that having year longs are the best, because they are much more concrete and you can actually improve them.
+When you have OKRs that are two short you cant do the time and effort required to get going with them.